ayatokura/ai-openscale/wos-monitor-overview.md

    For models that accept text as input, it is expected that the model accepts the entire text, and not a vectorized representation of the text.

+Fairness and drift metrics are not supported for unstructured (image or text) data types.
+{: note}

 ## Review and save configuration
 {: #mo-save}